liblouis/liblouis.github.io/README.md

 All the content from the
-[Google code site](https://code.google.com/p/liblouis) has been migrated, i.e. the landing page, news, presentations and online documentation, and downloads.
+[Google code site](https://code.google.com/p/liblouis) has been migrated, i.e. the landing page, news, presentations and online documentation.
 Downloads, issues and source link to the [github site](https://github.com/liblouis/liblouis).

 The layout uses [bootstrap3](http://getbootstrap.com/) and uses the